Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Experiment

-{\em Testing the tomographic capabilities of the SIC-POVM.---}In order to test the tomographic capabilities of our certified four-outcome POVM vs the standard tomographic methods based on projective measurements, we reconstructed eight different Alice's local qubit states (those naturally occurring in our Bell scenario when we condition Alice's state to Bob's measurements and results) using two different methods.
+In order to test the tomographic capabilities of our certified MIC-POVM against the standard tomographic methods based on projective measurements, we reconstructed eight different Alice's local qubit states (those naturally occurring in our Bell scenario when we condition Alice's state to Bob's measurements and results) using both methods.
 Firstly, a standard tomographic analysis from the experimental statistics of {\em three} projective measurements (in our case, $A_1,A_2$, and $A_3$; that is, $\sigma_x,\sigma_y$, and $\sigma_z$).
 Secondly, using only the experimental statistics of our {\em single} four-outcome measurement.
-The resulting reconstructed local states should be identical in both methods and, ideally, must point to the corners of a regular tetrahedron in the Bloch sphere.
-Of course, while the standard projective method requires three measurements, the method based on the SIC-POVM only needs a single measurement, therefore being significantly superior.
+The resulting reconstructed local states should be identical for both methods and, ideally, must point to the corners of a regular tetrahedron in the Bloch sphere.
+In the case of the MIC-POVM, a simple formula connects the four experimental frequencies produced by the single measurement with the tomographic reconstruction:

-To reconstruct the qubit states with projective measurements we used simple linear inversion from experimental frequencies \cite{Schwemmer15}, plus normalization.
-In the SIC-POVM case, we similarly derived each (non-normalized) unknown Bloch vector $\Vec{s}$ as

-where each $\Vec{A}_j$ is one of the four elements of the SIC-POVM set, and $f_j$ is its corresponding measured frequency \cite{REK04}.
+where $\Vec{s}$ is the unknown Bloch vector, each $\Vec{A}_j$ is one of the four elements of the symmetric MIC-POVM set (see Eq.~\eqref{eq:povm}), and $f_j$ is its corresponding measured frequency \cite{REK04}.
+On the other hand, the six experimental frequencies provided by the three projective measurements were used, through linear inversion \cite{Schwemmer15}, to reconstruct the same states.
 The results of both methods are presented in Fig.~\ref{fig:comparison_tomo}.

-The fidelity between corresponding vectors was in all eight cases above $99.5\%$, indicating that the two tomographic methods yielded remarkably overlapping results, and the four-outcome POVM is effectively informationally complete and symmetric.
-See Supplemental Material for further details.
+The fidelity between corresponding vectors was in all eight cases equal to or greater than $99.5\%$, indicating that the two tomographic methods yielded near-optimally overlapping results, and the four-outcome POVM is informationally complete and effectively symmetric.
+More detailed results are provided in the Supplemental Material.

 All the experimental uncertainties reported were calculated with \textit{a priori} evaluation of known sources of error, and subsequent propagation in the results.
-The sources of errors included in our analysis were: photon counting statistics, precision of wave plate rotation, detector dark counts. and higher order down-conversion events.
-See Supplemental Material for further details.
+The sources of errors included in our analysis were: photon counting statistics, precision of wave plate rotation, detector dark counts. and higher order down-conversion events (see Supplemental Material for more details).